matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

    - Would translate to ~ petabyte per second
    - Use real time data processing ("trigger") system to only keep potentially interesting collisions
    - Use further offline selections to reduce data stream even more
-* Translates to roughly .bold[90 petabytes] of collision data per year
+* Translates to roughly .bold[90 petabytes] of collision data recorded per year
 <!-- * LHC Run 2 produced data set 5x that used for the 2012 Higgs discovery -->
 * LHC data taking scheduled to continue for another roughly .bold[20 years]
    - Majority of data is yet to come!